top of page

 Here are the current proprietors.

-JANET ARTERTON
+JANET BOND ARTERTON

 Judge Arterton has lived in New Haven since 1978 and has served on the United States District Court for the District of Connecticut since 1995, sitting in New Haven.
 Her prior litigation career was with the New Haven law firm formerly known as Garrison & Arterton, P.C.
 (1978 to 1995).
 She has served on the historic Committee of the Proprietors of the Common and Undivided Lands in New Haven since 2007 and is the current Chair.